Hidden ferromagnetism of centrosymmetric antiferromagnets: Introduction

-Although many properties of altermagnetic materials were anticipated on the phenomenological level, the recent breakthrough in this field is related to the microscopic understanding of these properties, which became largely possible due to development of first-principles electronic structure calculations.
-The main attention is focused on the search of the new materials with the large splitting of AFM bands~\cite{Okugawa,HayamiJPSJ,Naka,SmejkalSA,NakaOrganic,JunweiLiuNC,Naka2022,OghushiMnTe,BelashchenkoMnTe,JunweiLiuPRX}, which is regarded as a hallmark of altermagnetism~\cite{SmejkalPRX1,SmejkalPRX2,MazinPRX1,LingBai}.
+Although many properties of centrosymmetric antiferromagnets were anticipated on the phenomenological level, recent breakthrough in this field is related to microscopic understanding of these properties, which became largely possible due to development of first-principles electronic structure calculations.
+The main attention is paid to the search of new materials with large spin splitting of AFM bands~\cite{Okugawa,HayamiJPSJ,Naka,SmejkalSA,NakaOrganic,JunweiLiuNC,Naka2022,OghushiMnTe,BelashchenkoMnTe,JunweiLiuPRX}, which is regarded as a hallmark of altermagnetism~\cite{SmejkalPRX1,SmejkalPRX2,MazinPRX1,LingBai}.

-Such splitting is a consequence of the nonsymmorphic symmetry of crystals, which have several atoms in the chemical cell.
-The atomic positions in this case are generated by the symmetry operations $\{ \mathcal{C}|{\bf t} \}$, combining the rotation $\mathcal{C}$ with the lattice shift ${\bf t}$, which connects different sublattices.
+Such splitting is a consequence of the rotational symmetry of crystals with several atoms in the unit cell.
+For nonsymmorphic symmetries, the atomic positions are generated by two- or fourfold rotations $\mathcal{C}$, which are combined with the with the lattice shift ${\bf t}$ connecting different sublattices: $\{ \mathcal{C}|{\bf t} \}$.
+The symmorphic analogs, containing fourfold rotations alone, are also possible, but less common~\cite{SmejkalPRX1,LingBai}.
 Then, the AFM order is obtained by combining some of the symmetry operations $\{ \mathcal{C}|{\bf t} \}$ with $\mathcal{T}$, so that the magnetic unit cell remains the same as the chemical one, being in line with Dzyaloshinskii's conjecture~\cite{Dzyaloshinskii1991}.
-Nevertheless, the new aspect of the problem, which was overlooked in the earlier stages, is that the $\{ \mathcal{T} \mathcal{C}|{\bf t} \}$ symmetry gives rise to the spin-splitting of bands in the reciprocal space~\cite{SmejkalPRX1,SmejkalPRX2,LingBai,Naka_Spintronics}.
-This splitting is typically regarded as a signature of ferromagnetism in otherwise AFM materials and believed to be responsible for AHE and other phenomena, which are more typical for ferromagnets.
+The new aspect of the problem, which was overlooked in the earlier stages, is that the $\{ \mathcal{T} \mathcal{C}|{\bf t} \}$ symmetry gives rise to the spin-splitting of bands in the reciprocal space~\cite{SmejkalPRX1,SmejkalPRX2,LingBai,Naka_Spintronics}.
+Today, this splitting is believed to be the sole signature of ferromagnetism in otherwise AFM materials, which is responsible for AHE and other ferromagnetic phenomena.

 However, there is another important symmetry, $\mathcal{I}$, which was highlighted in Turov's definition of ``centrosymmetric antiferromagnetism'', but somewhat overshadowed by other symmetry properties in the modern developments of altermagnetism.
 Then, which symmetry is more important, for instance for the emergence of AHE in AFM substances: $\{ \mathcal{T} \mathcal{C}|{\bf t} \}$ or $\mathcal{I}$?